Publications and publication types

 Background

-The core of the feature is a process that seamlessly resolves the publication component into a single document for presentation or numbering.
+The core of the feature is a process that seamlessly resolves the publication components into a single document for presentation or numbering.
 The following documentation explains the options for processing a publication.

 For additional background, we recommend completing this tutorial.
 The challenges of document numbering are widely recognized and the sample files of the tutorial help to explain how PageSeeder addresses this issue.